 How much CBD should dogs have?

-Bad news: There are no Health Canada-regulated dosages for dogs taking CBD.
+First the not-so-good news: There are no Health Canada-regulated dosages for dogs taking CBD.

-Good news: Absolutely no adverse effects of giving a dog “too much” CBD have been found.
+And the good news: Absolutely no adverse effects of giving a dog “too much” CBD have been found.
 While discussing dosage, Dr. McGrath mentioned that her epilepsy study uses higher dosages than other ongoing studies and that she saw no negative side effects from implementing this high dosage.